samhattangady/mulki/content/chapter2.md

 When an opportunity presents itself, it's not too wise to ignore it.
 Who knows how many more momuments in space and time could have your name on them if you live with an open heart and an open mind.
-Treat all those opportunities like long lost friends.
+Treat all those opportunities like long lost friends, and embrace them before the slip away.